chuq2b2/MyJournal/README.md

 # My Journal

 My Journal is a blog where you can share your funny stores and see others as well.
+My Journal use Vue 3 for the Frontend and Firebase for backend.

 ## Recommended IDE Setup